 A GUIDE TO

-In 2023, three Latin American countries—Argentina, Guatemala, and Paraguay—are holding planned presidential votes, while a move by Ecuador’s president to dissolve the National Assembly has sparked early presidential and legislative elections in that country as well.
-Elsewhere in the region, voters are participating in key elections, whether casting ballots on plebiscites or gubernatorial races in Colombia and Mexico.
-Over the course of 2023, AS/COA tracks these events through articles, poll updates, podcasts, and more.
+In 2023, three Latin American countries—Argentina, Guatemala, and Paraguay—held planned presidential votes, while a move by Ecuador’s president to dissolve the National Assembly resulted in early presidential and legislative elections in that country as well.
+Elsewhere in the region, voters participated in key elections, casting ballots on plebiscites or gubernatorial races in Colombia and Mexico.
+Over the course of 2023, AS/COA tracked these events through articles, poll updates, podcasts, and more.

 The calendar: